 If your Dog will not eat the mixture, you will have to administer with an oral syringe, which we supply.

-We formulate our own products.
-All our ingredients are purchased from United States sources.
-We maintain a C of A (CertifiDoge of Authenticity) for all ingredients.
-Vitality Science does not use any additives or any substances other than what is on the label.
+Vitality Science is dedicated to the quality of our products, therefore we hand formulate each product and maintain a C of A (Certificate of Authenticity) for all ingredients.
+Ingredients are sourced from Germany, Argentina, and United States.
+We do not use any additives or any substances other than what is on the label.
 That is, we use no excipients, flowing agents, coloring agents, stabilizers, silicon dioxide, magnesium stearate, or unnatural substances of any kind.

 "So day 2 and no vomiting, or any problems.
 He is to be at least 10lbs by Thursday if all goes well.
 What are the measurements for that weight.
 The pain drops at night have really helped.
 I mix 10 drops in 1 tablespoon of cool water and I use the plastic syringe.
 He was out playing today in the backyard with the crickets, I almost cried, he feels so much better.
 His food in take has also improved.
 Thank you again for your product."